 The system consisted of 140 glass panels in three sizes that wrap around the North, South, and East sides of the building’s top two floors, which tower roughly 700 feet above street level.
 Each panel weighed approximately 800 pounds and measured as large as 10′ x 7′.
 The building’s freight elevator was too small to fit these glass units, let alone bear their weight, so our team had to figure out another method of transport.
 Our solution?
 A large crane set with two thick wire cables that carried glass and other materials from the ground floor all the way up to the rooftop.
 Any smaller equipment was transferred up via freight elevators, through an open skylight, and onto the roof, where glaziers used a swing stage for glass installation.

 According to project superintendent Mike Duren, “This was one of the more challenging projects I’ve ever completed.”
 Our team in Los Angeles worked tirelessly, putting in long days and at times, 80-hour work weeks to get it all done, but the results were well worth the effort.
 The new glass-wrapped stories offer truly astonishing unobstructed views of the city.
 In fact, from far away, it looks as if there isn’t any glass there at all.

 Lucky Dragon Hotel & Casino, Las Vegas, NV

-Another challenge was that the hotel was situated in a particularly windy portion of the strip.
-Any winds above 20 mph caused the cables of the crane to swing, making the machinery hard to control — a less than ideal situation when trying to accurately place large, heavy units of breakable curtain wall.
-Our solution was to monitor wind speed, and to pad installation sessions with extra time, which allowed our team to stop working when the winds became too strong.
+Another challenge was dealing with the elements.
+The hotel was situated in a particularly windy portion of the strip, and any winds above 20 mph caused the cables of the crane to swing, making the machinery hard to control.
+As one can imagine, this was less than ideal when attempting to transport and set in place large, heavy units of breakable curtain wall.
+Our solution was to monitor wind speed, and to pad installation sessions with extra time, which allowed our team to stop working if and when the winds became too strong.
 Ultimately, our team was able to overcome all of these challenges and complete installation of the beautiful and truly unique curtain wall system.